Paris-Oud/Group-2/problem_definition.md

 ### Customers

 #### User
+Customers who wish to purchase the companies holiday packages
 #### Need
+To purchase holiday packages from the Relationship Managers
 #### Insight
+The current situation with inbound calls prevents many suitable customers from being served due to time constraints
 ### Relationship Managers (RM)

 #### User
+Employees at the company who aim to make sales from inbound and outbound calls
 #### Need
+To make informed calls to customers likely to produce sales and to receive calls primarily from those likely to purchase packages
 #### Insight
+A more efficient system which matches manager skills with similarly skilled customers will help increase sales
 ## How Might We Statements
+* How might we prioritise customers likely to make a purchase
+* How might we improve the call process for customers
+* How might we increase the efficiency of our calls
+* How might we improve the call flow rate
+* How might we automate less important actions
+* How might we improve the matching process between customers and relationship managers

 ## Reflections and Brainstormed Ideas
 ### Reflections